SiaFoundation/siad/modules/renter/README.md

    highest priority

 **Outbound Complexities**
- - The repair loop relies on the directory heap being accurate which in terms relies on the health loop keeping the filesystem up to date.
+ - The Repair loop relies on Health Loop and `callThreadedBubbleMetadata` to keep the filesystem accurately updated in order to work through the file system in the correct order.
  - The repair loop passes chunks on to the upload subsystem and expects that subsystem to handle the request
+ - `Upload` calls `callBuildAndPushChunks` to add upload chunks to the `uploadHeap` and then signals the heap's `newUploads` channel so that the Repair Loop will work through the heap and upload the chunks

 #### Stuck Loop
 File's are marked as `stuck` if the Renter is unable to fully upload the file.